MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1047.md

 (E) Type of protective devices worn, if any; and

-(F) Name, social security number and exposure of the employees whose exposures are represented.
+(F) Name and exposure of the employees whose exposures are represented.

 (iii) The employer shall maintain this record for at least thirty (30) years, in accordance with 29 CFR 1910.1020.